sanghisha145/first-timers-bot/instructions.md

 If you haven’t yet, sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to earn an exclusive T-Shirt.
 Plus I’m sure we can teach you a cool trick or two in the process

+Already commited this change to master but now, creating a new branch.

 ### 🤔 What you will need to know.